-The Ministry of Culture (MC) cooperates with other ministries and with the Office of the Government of the Czech Republic (CR) to fulfil the goals of their cultural policy – be it representation in internal advisory bodies or intergovernmental groups.
+The Ministry of Culture (MC) cooperates with other ministries and with the Office of the Government of the CR to fulfil the goals of their cultural policy – be it representation in internal advisory bodies or intergovernmental groups.
 It also cooperates on legislative drafts and other documents from other bodies.
 The most frequent collaboration occurs among these bodies:

 - Ministry of Education, Youth and Sports (MEYS),

 - Ministry of Foreign Affairs,